Pete Bethune

+In March 2022 while at anchor in the port town of Buenaventura in Colombia, his team was attacked by an estimated 15 pirates that attempted to board their ship.
+His team fired a series of warning shots into the water from an assault rifle, and the pirates abandoned their assault and left.

 Personal life and early career

 Bethune grew up in Hamilton West, New Zealand as one of five children.
 He completed a Master of Business Administration at the Macquarie Graduate School of Management, Bachelor of Science at the University of Waikato, and a Bachelor of Engineering at the University of Auckland.
 He has two daughters with his wife, Sharyn, his high school sweetheart, who divorced him in 2009.

 He began his career as an oil exploration engineer for Schlumberger Wireline Services and worked in the North Sea and Libya.
 In 1997, he co-founded CamSensor Technologies.
 The company manufactures automated camera systems for controlling robots used in complex tasks such as cutting up and grading meat carcasses.
 He later moved to Sydney to establish a subsidiary there.

 His entry into conservation started when he wrote a 20,000-word paper titled "Alternative Fuels for Road Transport" while pursuing his Master of Business Administration degree from Macquarie University in 2004 He concluded that hydrogen as a fuel was a dead-end, but that biofuels such as biodiesel and ethanol could become mainstream in use.
 He also predicted the battery electric vehicle could eventually replace the combustion engine in terms of road transport.
 For leisure, Bethune enjoys camping, scuba, freediving, kayaking, and CrossFit.
 He told a reporter for The New Zealand Herald: "I've come from a very unusual background to be a conservationist."